davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 #### Working Solution

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `ls2Sol`.
+Play around with this so you get a sense of the overall behavior.

 #### Hints and Tips
+0. Some useful terms:
+    - A "folder" is also called a "directory"
+    - A "path" gives the directions to navigate to either a file or a directory.
+    - A "relative path" is a path to a file or directory from *where you currently are*.
+Importantly, `.` and `..` stands for the current directory and the parent directory, respectively.
+For example, suppose I'm currently exploring `/home/dchiu` and I want to see what's inside Alex's `os-ls2` directory.
+I can get to it using this path:
+        ```txt
+        ../akirner/os-ls2
+        ```

+    - An "absolute (full) path" is a path to a file or directory that starts from the root of your file system.
+It fully specificies the location.
+For example, the following absolute path will point you to my `os-ls2` directory, no matter *where* you currently are.
+        ```txt
+        /home/dchiu/os-ls2
+        ```

 1. Start as early as possible.
 This assignment is trickier than what meets the eye due to all the string processing work and memory management.

 2. There will be times where you'll need to build up strings.
 You might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.
 (It's just a stricter version of `sprintf()` for building strings.)